google-marketing-solutions/advanced-bidding-manager/README.md

  * **Load Bidding Simulations** Retrieve the data points of bidding [simulations](https://support.google.com/google-ads/answer/2470105) in one Spreadsheet view, so that you can use these data points for target calculation
+ * **Load Bidding Targets Suggestions** Retrieve the data points of bidding [simulations](https://support.google.com/google-ads/answer/2470105) and use these data points for optimal and suggested target calculation

 # Getting started